cosmos/sdk-tutorials/academy/golang-intro/3_interfaces.md

 Go offers the testing package `testing` and a tool called `go test`.
 These are very helpful.

-To explore the basics, first write a function `sum`.
+To explore the basics, first, write a function `sum`.
 This is the function you will test:

 ```
 package sumutil